Saltwater Aquariums

-Given the natural beauty of the colorful fish found in oceans and seas, it is no surprise that many hobbyists enjoy saltwater aquariums in their own homes.
+Given the natural beauty of the colorful fish found in oceans and seas, it is no surprise that many hobbyists enjoy having a saltwater aquarium in their own homes.
 In fact, as of 2008, an estimated 800,000 U.S. households include a saltwater aquarium, which is also known as a marine aquarium.

 The first decision you must make is between the three basic types of saltwater aquariums: fish only (FO), fish only with live rock (FOWLR), or reef saltwater aquariums.
 If you are just starting out, the simplest FO aquarium might be best, as you can always upgrade to the more complex versions over time.
 A reef tank usually includes fish, corals and invertebrates.